-Dynamic Assessment of the Athlete - Simon BartoldIn this 3 part presentation - Australian Sports Podiatrist and founder of www.BartoldBiomechanics.com - Simon Bartold - expands on the essentials of dynamic assessment of the athlete and why many of our current assessment strategies are ineffective.
+Dynamic Assessment of the Athlete - Simon BartoldIn this 3 part presentation - founder of www.BartoldBiomechanics.com - Simon Bartold - expands on the essentials of dynamic assessment of the athlete and why many of our current assessment strategies are ineffective.

 This session is suitable for all health professionals wanting to increase their understanding of functional biomechanics, running injuries and athletic training.

 - Why many current injury assessment techniques are ineffective.

 - How to quickly get to the root of the injury every time.

 - Why one common patella femoral assessment technique is useless and what to use instead of this.

 - How to quickly differentiate good motor patterns from bad ones in the clinical setting.

 - Why we should remove the term �overpronation� from our rehab vocabulary and why the term is so flawed.

 - The true role of gluteus Maximus and Medius - and how our current understanding of muscle function are inadequate in injury rehabilitation and assessment